 Professional learning is most effective when there is consensus around clear expectations for what teachers should know and be able to do to help all students learn.
 These expectations are shared among all stakeholders and district and school leaders work to build understanding and consensus around them.
 The expectations are reflected in negotiated agreements, job descriptions and assignments, performance appraisal systems, systems of rewards and incentives for teachers, and in the design and content of teacher professional learning

 College and Career Readiness Conferences

-The Maryland College and Career Readiness Conferences are designed to ensure that educators in every public school in Maryland are supported in their professional learning needs for effectively implementing all aspects of the Maryland College and Career Ready Standards.
-The focus of these conferences is to build leadership capacity and examine differentiated instructional approaches to the implementation of the Maryland College and Career Ready Standards.
-There are 8 conferences being held around the state, presenting similar information, to accommodate all Maryland Educators.
+The Maryland College and Career Readiness Conferences were designed to ensure that educators in every public school in Maryland are supported in their professional learning needs for effectively implementing all aspects of the Maryland College and Career Ready Standards.
+The focus of these conferences was to build leadership capacity and examine differentiated instructional approaches to the implementation of the Maryland College and Career Ready Standards.

 EDUCATOR EFFECTIVENESS ACADEMIES

 Maryland's Educator Effectiveness Academies was a grassroots professional development initiative that is unique in the nation.
 The academies reach 6,000 educators in 1500 schools across the state and have been featured in Education Week and Principal Leadership Magazine.